Consensys/doc.tessera/docs/Concepts/Multitenancy.md

 The public state remains publicly available to all tenants, and private states are logically separated.

 For more information about GoQuorum multi-tenancy via MPS, see the [GoQuorum multi-tenancy documentation](https://consensys.net/docs/goquorum/en/stable/concepts/multi-tenancy/).
-For more information about Besu multi-tenancy, see the [Besu multi-tenancy documentation](https://besu.hyperledger.org/en/stable/Concepts/Privacy/Multi-Tenancy/).
+For more information about Besu (versions prior to 25.1.0) multi-tenancy, see the [Besu multi-tenancy documentation](https://besu.hyperledger.org/en/stable/Concepts/Privacy/Multi-Tenancy/).

 ## Use GoQuorum multi-tenancy